pboling/railsbling.com/content/posts/how_i_go_again.md

 +++

-I am relaunching my blog!
-I have decided to use [Hugo](https://gohugo.io/) after much internal debate, and strong lobbying from all the sleazy corporate bag-men that are constantly trying to bribe me with buzz words <i class='fa fa-money'></i>.
-I will always <i class='fa fa-heart'></i> Ruby and use it every day, but for my blog I gotta go.
-So easy, static and fast!
-As my first post I will document how I made this work.
+I am upgrading my [Hugo-based](https://gohugo.io/) blog from v0.15 to v0.48!
+Quite a mad leap.

 ## My Architecture

 ### Local is Mac

-My workhorse is my heavily modified (via cover stickers) Macbook Pro.
-I may replicate the setup on my linux box, and if I do I'll add notes for important tweaks to this process.
+I am using a Mac for this process.

 ### Host is Dreamhost

-My host is Dreamhost shared hosting, because I have an unlimited plan with them, and they are fundamentally awesome in my experience, but this guide will probably work for whatever host you have.
+My host is Dreamhost shared hosting, because I have an unlimited plan with them, and they are fundamentally awesome in my experience, but this guide will probably work for whatever host I have.
 Deploying a static site means I don't need an app server that eats barbells for breakfast.

 Configured my web directory as: